davidy4ng/attestation-covid/README.md

 # TestFlight

-Currently submitted for review and will soon be available on Test Flight
+Currently submitted for review and will soon be available on Test Flight pending approval from original author.

 ## Licence

-GNU General Public License v3.0, see LICENCE for more details
+GNU General Public License v3.0, see LICENCE for more details.

+## Privacy

+WE DO NOT STORE ANY DATA.
+PERIOD.
+See PRIVACY for more details.

 ## Auteur